 I won the Bugnplay 2017 competition with an augmented reality app called FutureAR.
 FutureAR consists out of two proof of concepts of augmented reality for everyday life and a funny game.
 The first application helps students to better study, understand and imagine human organs.
 An informative graphics gets scanned and then the specific organs are viewable in augmented reality.
 The second application is used in restaurants.
 Customers scan the menu.
 Then they see a preview of the dishes as 3D models.
 Together with this information the guest can better choose their favorite dish.
 In the augmented reality game the player has to defend small ladybugs which get attacked by angry ants.
-The goal is to survive as long as possible and the player’s score can be submitted to the global leaderboards.
+The goal is to survive as long as possible and the player’s score can be submitted to the global leaderboard.
 In addition, I won the Dart 17 Next Generation Award of the Bugnplay competition.

 German demonstration video of FutureAR:

 Das Unity-Projekt mit dem Quellcode ist unter folgendem Link als Zip-Archiv verfügbar: